BryanCaldeira/covid19live/README.md

 ### Hosting
-This application is hosted on Heroku cloud servers on the following link below
+This application is hosted on Heroku cloud servers on the following link below<br/>
-\
 [covid-19live.herokuapp.com](https://covid-19liveindia.herokuapp.com/)